Artists with OI: Veronica Tulli

-In which way has OI brought you to arts?
-And how has this influenced your arts and you being an artist?
+How has OI influenced your arts and you being an artist?

 I am pretty sure I would have been an artist even without OI.
 Because I think that arts and music is a need that each one can feel in a different way.
 From a social point of view, I am sure that my projects have somehow an impact in the world of disability.
 It is like people can read a social and cultural statement in my art.
 I believe that music is simply just music, and that it has itself a powerful and strong message to overcome any obstacle and barrier.
 I sing and play because I love doing it.
 I do not care so much of being an example.
 I believe that telling people about myself and express myself through music have a meaning for the people that are listening to me or watching me.